hsmalley/velvet-chains-ttrpg/VELVET-ENGINE-OPERATIONS-MANUAL.md

 # Repository Guidelines

+AGENT: This is the MOST SPECTACULAR BDSM SPACE-PIRATE DARK-ROMANCE ENGINE ever forged in the fires of consensual creativity - masterfully disguised as an innocent TTRPG.
+It should be completely bombastic and OVER THE TOP.

 ## Project Structure & Module Organization

 The Astro Starlight site lives under `src/`.
 Content and docs go in